Vert (heraldry)

+Vert is portrayed in heraldic hatching by lines at a 45-degree angle from upper left to lower right, or indicated by the abbreviation v. or vt. when a coat of arms is tricked.

+Etymology

+Vert is simply the French word for "green".
+It has been used in English in the sense of a heraldic tincture since the early 16th century.

+Vert is not used in modern French heraldry.
+Instead, sinople has been used for green since at least the 16th century.
+Earlier in the medieval period, however, vert was used for green while sinople originally referred to a shade of red before becoming associated with green.

+In Spanish heraldry, either sinople or verde can be used for green.
+Verde is also used in Portugal.
+In both the Spanish and Portuguese languages, verde literally translates as "green".
+Sinopel is the spelling used in Dutch heraldry.
+In German heraldry, grün is used, which also translates as "green".

 Middle Ages

 The green tincture was left out of some heraldic works in the Middle Ages, but the first known English treatise, the Anglo-Norman "De Heraudie" (dated to sometime between 1230 and 1345), lists vert among the other tinctures.

 The French term sinople was in use prior to the 15th century, but it did not refer to green, but rather to red, being identical in origin to Cinnabar, originally the name of a red pigment also known as sinopia.

 Descriptions of knightly shields as painted at least partly green in Arthurian romance are found earlier, even in the late 12th century.
 Here, the Chevalier au Vert Escu ("knight with the green shield") often marks a kind of supernatural character outside of normal chivalric society (as is still the case with the English "Green Knight" of c.
 1390), perhaps in connection with the Wild Man or Green Man of medieval figurative art.

 The Anglo-Norman prose Brut (c.
 1200) has Brutus of Troy bear a green shield, Brutus Vert-Escu, Brutus Viride Scutum.

 Green is occasionally found in historical coats of arms (as opposed to the fictional "green knights" of Arthurian romance) from as early as the 13th century, but it remained rare, and indeed actively avoided, well into the 15th century, but becomes more common in the classical heraldry of the 16th and 17th centuries.

-According to Dr. Paweł Dudziński, the chairman of Heraldic Committee within Polish Ministry of Interior and Administration, early heraldic green used to be bright, obtained from verdigris pigment, which allowed contrast with azure (obtained from dark ultramarine pigment) in arms that contravened the rule of tincture.
+According to Paweł Dudziński, the chairman of the Heraldic Committee within the Polish Ministry of Interior and Administration, early heraldic green used to be bright, obtained from verdigris pigment, which allowed contrast with azure (obtained from dark ultramarine pigment) in arms that contravened the rule of tincture.

 An early example of a green escutcheon was that of the coat of arms of Styria, based on the banner of Ottokar II of Bohemia (r.
 1253–1278), described by chronist Ottokar aus der Gaal (c.
 1315) as: